maksym-nazarenko/tf-module-update/README.md

 A simple tool to update host, module path or revision of a module.

+**Disclaimer**
+>This tool is under heavy development, so no part of it may be considered as stable.
+Any commit may break the things so be sure to pin version to particular commit (releases are coming).

 > **NOTE**: Only git-over-https is well tested supported at the moment.
 More schemes and use cases might be added in the future

 Assume, there are a lot of blocks like these in your Terraform setup: